Case study – spinning out a business

 We obtained HMRC clearance that putting in place the new holding companies did not trigger any CGT charge for the shareholders, nor the companies on the exchange of Peter and John’s shares in Recruitment Ltd for Recruitment Holdco Ltd. There was no stamp duty on this transaction and we obtained clearance from HMRC to confirm the point.
 The subscription value of the Recruitment Holdco shares represented the market value of the Recruitment Ltd and there was no physical outlay of cash.

 Reduction of share capital

 To achieve the demerger Recruitment Holdco reduced its share capital.
 The capital reduction reflected the market value of the assets transferred to Software Ltd and hence it represented a return of capital as opposed to income distribution.
 The shareholders did not incur an income tax charge on the transaction.

-The share capital once reduced equalled the value of Software Ltd (represented as Y Shares) transferring over to the new Software Holdco.
+The share capital once reduced equalled the value of Software Ltd transferring over to the new Software Holdco.

-We have dealt with many companies wishing to carve up the business for a wide range of reasons.
-Re-organisations are often an effective way of resolving shareholder disputes often between families by dividing up the assets.
-Many investors and or purchasers are interested in part but not all of the business – re-organisations or demergers are often the perfect solution.
+Reorganisations are often an effective way of resolving shareholder disputes, often between families, by dividing up the assets.
+Many investors and/or purchasers are interested in part but not all of a business.
+Reorganisations or demergers are often the perfect solution.